 Yet, elementary schools should not be overlooked.
-As Table 2 shows, a slightly larger number of elementary schools have high or extreme chronic absence than high schools (8,363 vs 8,131).
+As Table 2 shows, about the same number of elementary schools (8,316) and high schools (8,318) have high or extreme chronic absence.
 This statistic reflects the fact that there are more elementary schools than high school and elementary school tend to be smaller.
 Moreover, overall data for an elementary school often mask high levels of absence in kindergarten and first grade since the upper elementary grades tend to have the very lowest levels of chronic absence.

-6 Schools serving children in special education, alternative education and vocational education are much more likely to have extreme levels of chronic absence (See Figure 4).
+Schools serving children in special education, alternative education and vocational education are much more likely to have extreme levels of chronic absence (See Figure 4).
 Further analysis is needed to understand why these patterns exist.
 For example, do these schools serve students experiencing educational or life challenges that traditional schools have not been able to meet?
-Are high levels of chronic absence a warning sign that these nontraditional educational settings are not engaging and educating their students?
+Are high levels of chronic absence a warning sign that these non-traditional educational settings are not engaging and educating their students?
 Or do the disparities reflect differences in data collection and reporting practices?
-In California, for example, alternative schools monitor attendance on an hourly basis, while most traditional schools consider a child in attendance if marked present for any period during the day.8 Data on chronic absence across school types should be reviewed at the state level so local knowledge of the populations served and the attendance processes can be brought to bear.
+In California, for example, alternative schools monitor attendance on an hourly basis, while most traditional schools consider a child in attendance if marked present for any period during the day.
+Data on chronic absence across school types should be reviewed at the state level so local knowledge of the populations served and the attendance processes can be brought to bear.